Living & Dying with a Stammer

 This all came to a head in a bad way.
 The prospect of an unlived life made me try to end my own.
 I was terrified of dying.
 However, the fear of living with stammering was greater than the fear of dying.
 Stammering was a monster scarier than death.
 Really, I didn’t want to die, I just didn’t want to be alive if that’s all living was.
 I thought I’d rather just go through pain for a few hours at most now than have a lifetime of pain because of my stammer.
 Yeah, it was a bit of a low point!

 If you're struggling and need to talk, our free helpline is here for you: call 0808 802 0002, weekdays 10am-12pm, 6pm-8pm.
-Email us on email@example.com or visit our Get support section to see what help is out there.
+Email us on firstname.lastname@example.org or visit our Get Help section to see what help is out there.

 Naheem told his story in our BBC Lifeline appeal, broadcast in November 2018.